About Regeneration

 Farmers and Agricultural Businesses

 Harness biogas as part of a wider agroecological transition in your operation.
 Biogas can be a means of converting agricultural waste - such as manure and crop residues - into fuel, electricity, and fertilizer.
+A Canadian agricultural biogas site offers a self-assessment tool, planning information, tips, and case studies.
 However, it also causes significant harm to local communities and ecosystems and can even result in financial difficulties for farmers.
 Seeing biogas as part of a transition to regenerative agricultural practices can enable farmers to better manage their waste, generate an additional source of income, and improve the health of their soils.

 NGOs and International Agencies